IRATI/stack/tests/README-tests.md

          - DIFs can be stacked
          - No major performance decreases are noticed

-A tag is stitched to 'wip' when:
-  * 'be' is merged into 'wip'

 'wip' is merged into 'irati' when:
   * 'wip' succeeds in the following tests without crashing on the project's testbeds.